richipal09/devrel-labs/agentic_rag/README.md

 1. **PDF Processor**: we use Docling to extract and chunk text from PDF documents
 2. **Vector Store**: Manages document embeddings and similarity search using ChromaDB
 3. **RAG Agent**: Makes intelligent decisions about query routing and response generation
-   - OpenAI Agent: Uses `gpt-4-turbo-preview` for high-quality responses, but requires an API key
+   - OpenAI Agent: Uses `gpt-4-turbo-preview` for high-quality responses, but requires an OpenAI API key
    - Local Agent: Uses `Mistral-7B` as an open-source alternative
 4. **FastAPI Server**: Provides REST API endpoints for document upload and querying